nowisesys/uup-site/README.md

 See example/context/menus for more advanced menus, like dynamic update page content or defining menus relative current site root.

-### Pages:
+### Controllers, dispatch and rendering:

 A page class can be rendered either direct or using routing.
-Using routing is the recommended method that in addition supports views.
+Using dispatch routing is the recommended method that in addition supports views and provides pretty URL's.

-##### Using direct rendering:
+##### Rendering (direct):

 ```php
 //